-- 2.1.1 The development and practice of assessment at Goldsmiths is informed by the Learning, Teaching and Assessment Strategy and aligns with the expectations of the UK Quality Code for Higher Education that programmes should be "well designed, provide a high-quality academic experience for all students and enable a student's achievement to be reliably assessed". - 2.1.2 All new and amended programmes and modules, with their associated methods of assessment must be approved by the Programme Scrutiny Sub-Committee in line with the Goldsmiths Programme Development and Approval Procedures.
+- 2.1.1 The development and practice of assessment at Goldsmiths is informed by the Education Strategy and aligns with the expectations of the Office for Students, set out in the conditions of registration for higher education providers and the regulatory framework (conditions B1 - B5). - 2.1.2 All programmes should be well designed, provide a high-quality academic experience for all students, deliver successful outcomes for all students and enable a student's achievement to be reliably assessed. - 2.1.3 All new and amended programmes and modules, with their associated methods of assessment must be approved by the Programme Scrutiny Sub-Committee in line with the Goldsmiths Programme Development and Approval and Re-approval Procedures. - 2.1.4 All summative assessments must be designed to ensure that students are assessed effectively, and each assessment is valid and reliable. - 2.1.5 The College's regulations must be designed to ensure that relevant awards (including the award of credit) are credible, that there is effective assessment of technical proficiency in the English language appropriate to the level and content of the course, and that the relevant awards granted to students are credible at the point of being granted, and when compared to those granted previously, outcomes for individual modules and programmes have been successfully met.